-Heimia myrtifolia is a deciduous shrub that can grow up to 1.50 metres tall.
+Heimia myrtifolia is an erect, much-branched, deciduous shrub that can grow up to 1.50 metres tall.

 Along the sides of streams[